kyg0910/kyg0910.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am Young-geun Kim, a postdoc fellow at the Department of Biostatistics and the Department of Psychiatry at Columbia University (Mentor: [Ying Liu](https://scholar.google.com/citations?user=08LYEGoAAAAJ&hl=en&oi=ao)).
-My research interests revolve around developing innovative data science tools and promoting their dissemination on real-world problems, with a particular focus on biomedical data.
 I received a Ph.D. degree in Statistics from Seoul National University (Advisor: [Myunghee Cho Paik](https://scholar.google.com/citations?user=ww1zLWEAAAAJ&hl=en)), in 2021.

-Training & Education
+Research Interests
 ======
-- **Adjunct Associate Research Scientist**, Department of Biostatistics at Columbia University, Jul.
-2021 - **Present**<br>
+My research interests revolve around developing innovative data science tools and promoting their dissemination on real-world problems, with a particular focus on biomedical data.

-- **Research Scientist II**, Department of Psychiatry at Columbia University, Jul.
-2021 - **Present**<br>
+- **Deep Representation Learning**: Deep generative models for insightful low-dimensional representations, with a focus on conditional generation using interpretable covariates like demographics. (interpretable dimension reduction)

-- **Postdoctoral Researcher**, Department of Statistics at Seoul National University, Mar.
-2021 - Jun.
-2021
+- **Application of Data Science in Health Care**: Understanding nonlinear patterns in [rs-fMRI for autism spectrum disorders](https://www.biorxiv.org/content/10.1101/2023.09.13.557591v1.abstract), identifying heterogeneous temporal patterns in [ecological momentary data](https://www.biorxiv.org/content/10.1101/2023.09.13.557652v1.abstract), devising cost-effective treatment interventions for substance use disorders, and investigating neuroimaging sex differences.

-- **Ph.D. in Statistics**, Seoul National University, Mar.
-2015 - Feb.
-2021<br>
+- **Addressing Population Imbalance**: Development of data augmentation frameworks to cater to the imbalance in sub-population sizes.
+One notable work focuses on practical regularizations for diabetic retinopathy classification using fundus images.

-- **(Triple Major) B.S. in Industrial Engineering, Statistics, and Mathematical Sciences**, Seoul National University, Mar.
-2010 - Feb.
-2015<br>
+- **Limited Label Data Science Tools**: Focusing on anomaly detection in scenarios where human-annotated labels, especially from clinical experts, are rare.

 Selected Publications
 ======